blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [PushData](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino#L58)

 ### Terminal
 Display data from your hardware.
-Allows also to send any string to your hardware.
+Also allows to send any string to your hardware.

 You need to use special commands with this widget: